htran010589/nonmonotonic-rule-mining/README.md

 Exceptions for each positive Horn rule are ranked based on a particular ranking criteria.
 There are three kinds of ranking: Naive, PM and OPM.
 For the their definitions, please refer to our paper in [1].

 ### DLV Tool
-DLV [2] is a system for extending KG given a set of Horn or nonmonotonic rules at hand.
-RUMIS expolits DLV in its experiment function, i.e, a feature for evaluating result.
+DLV [2] is a system that extends a KG given a set of Horn or nonmonotonic rules at hand.
+RUMIS exploits DLV in its experiment function, i.e, a RUMIS' feature for evaluating result.

 ### Predicate Ratio and Learning KG
 RUMIS provides a function for creating a learning KG based on a predicate ratio.
 For example, given the KG and 0.8 as the ratio, then 80% facts of every binary predicate are retained in the learning KG.
 The original KG is called the approximated ideal one in [1].

 ### Working Folder
-Working folder is a location for experiment where we have learning, approximated ideal KGs in format 1 (training.data.txt and ideal.data.txt, resp.), positive rule and sampled positive rule files (horn-rules.txt and selected.horn-rules.txt, resp.) in format 2.
+Working folder is a location for experiment where we have learning and approximated ideal KGs in format 1 (training.data.txt and ideal.data.txt, resp.), positive rule and sampled positive rule files (horn-rules.txt and selected.horn-rules.txt, resp.) in format 2.
 Besides, DLV binary file [3] should be downloaded and renamed to dlv.bin in this folder.
-The selected.horn-rules.txt is only in the folder if we just want to revise some rules in this file.
+The selected.horn-rules.txt containing a subset of rules in horn-rules.txt, it is only necessary if we want to revise some rules in this file.

 ### Command Line Options